 The usual BMW issues such as M54 engines using oil, minor rust, and suspension wear, though build quality is better than an E46.
 Beyond that, not much – an E46 with the same engine will be a bit quicker and more agile.

-Not taking into account the M5, my pick would be the 530i with automatic transmission.
-The V8s don’t offer that much performance benefit but want more fuel and are less reliable than the six cylinder engines.
+Not taking into account the M5, my pick would be the 530i with automatic transmission (I even bought one).
+The V8s don’t offer that much performance benefit but want more fuel, are less reliable than the six cylinder engines, and have worse steering.